Core Training has a lot of attention in Sports Training and Fitness. Karate is no exception!

 We did this because most of Karate Senseis and Sports trainers still do that!

 Let’s recapitulate what we said before…

-Plank exercises are usually considered an adequate method of training the Core for athletes to improve Core strength and stability.
-Of course, if you train planks with the correct training methodology you will be stronger and more stable when you perform a plank!
+Plank exercises are usually considered an adequate method of training the Core strength and stability in athletes.
+Of course, if you train planks with the correct training methodology, you will be stronger and more stable when you perform a plank!

 Training Karate requires a dynamic motion.

-According to the results of most the scientific studies in the last years, it is recommended to train the lateral aspects of the Core with specific dynamic exercises.
+According to the results of most scientific studies, in the last years, it is recommended to train the lateral aspects of the Core with specific dynamic exercises.

-The anterior and posterior aspects of the Core should be trained in conjunction with other sport-specific training—particularly closed chain kinetic exercises.
-As the ones we explained in the previous subchapters of this article.
+The anterior and posterior aspects of the Core should be trained in conjunction with other sport-specific training—particularly in closed chain kinetic exercises.
+Like those we explained in the previous subchapters of this article.

 Karate students and athletes play dynamically and should be trained dynamically.

 BUT let’s “listen” the scientific and methodological arguments that can be stated by planks and bridges.